turbulencelyon/4d-ptv/Documentation/source/Matching.rst

     ./stm.py $PATH_INPUT_DATA 1 2 2 0.2 400 400 250 2 "[[-140, 140], [-150, 150], [5, 170]]"

     positional arguments:
-    path_file            Path towards the file containing the ray data. start_frame          Index of the first frame.
+    path_file            Path towards the file containing the ray data start_frame          Index of the first frame
-    stop_frame           Index of the last frame + 1.
+    stop_frame           Index of the last frame + 1
-    cam_match            Minimum number of rays crossing to get a match. max_distance         Maximum distance allowed for a match. nx                   Number of voxels in the x direction ny                   Number of voxels in the y direction nz                   Number of voxels in the z direction
+    cam_match            Minimum number of rays crossing to get a match max_distance         Maximum distance allowed for a match nx                   Number of voxels in the x direction ny                   Number of voxels in the y direction nz                   Number of voxels in the z direction